ravveni/pizza-party-bot/README.md

 ## Usage
 1. Run `main.py` (browser will open, do not resize)
 2. Scroll to centre game and remove any banners/cookie agreements/popups
-    - Ad size and banner location were too variable, inconsistent game screen placement for this bot
+    - Ad size/banner location were too variable leading to inconsistent game screen placement which was out of scope for this bot
 3. Press the "Go" button, stop touching mouse/trackpad, sit back, and watch the bot make loads of pizza

 ## Bot Capabilities